johnpuddephatt/oclt/_posts/2022-07-11-we-are-hiring.md

 Remuneration dependent on experience and agreed upon weekly workload.

-To apply please send your CV and cover letter to Mark Child at [mark@oclt.org.uk](mailto:mark@oclt.org.uk) by 25 July 2022.
+To apply please send your CV and cover letter to Mark Child at [mark@oclt.org.uk](mailto:mark@oclt.org.uk) by 1 August 2022.